3/27-3/31 – Spring Break Camp (Ages 7-12)

 Q: I’m from another league and I’d like to guest skate – how can I do that?

 A: Please find our Visiting Skater Policy here.
 Contact firstname.lastname@example.org to get started.

 A: $55/month for all members.

 Q: Do I need insurance?

 A: We strongly recommend primary insurance for all skaters.
 Adults are required to purchase an additional insurance policy through the Women’s Flat Track Derby Association (WFTDA) for $75/year.
-Juniors pay $25/year through the Junior Roller Derby Association (JRDA).
-More info on both in the digital orientation.
+Juniors pay $35/year through the Junior Roller Derby Association (JRDA).
+More info on both during orientation.

 Q: I’ve never skated before – is that okay?

 A: Yes!
 You can learn!
 All you need is patience and commitment and we can help with the rest.